ZachHandley/AppwriteUtils/packages/appwrite-utils-cli/README.md

 ## Features

+- **Interactive Mode**: Run the CLI in interactive mode for a guided experience through all available options.
 - **Easy Configuration**: Initialize your Appwrite project configurations interactively directly from the command line.
-- **Database Migrations**: Control the migration process with options to target production, staging, or development environments.
+- **Database Migrations**: Control the migration process with options to target specific databases and collections.
 - **Schema Generation**: Generate and manage TypeScript schemas directly from your Appwrite database schemas.
 - **Data Import**: Facilitate the import of data into your Appwrite databases with comprehensive command-line support.
 - **Backup Management**: Create backups of your Appwrite databases to ensure data integrity and safety.
 - **Flexible Database Management**: Includes commands to wipe databases, documents, or user data, providing flexibility in managing your database state during development or testing.
-- **Transfer Databases, Collections, Documents, Storage Buckets, and more**: Includes additional commands (new) to transfer your data from one place to another.
-I also optimized the import process using this.
+- **Data Transfer**: Transfer data between databases, collections, and even between local and remote Appwrite instances.
+- **Configuration Synchronization**: Sync your local Appwrite configuration with your remote Appwrite project.

 ## Installation